How to Become a Foot Care Nurse

 Wisconsin - Standards of Practice for Registered Nurses

-Criteria for Qualification of Continuing Education Programs/Offerings and Mandatory Continuing Education Requirements:
+Criteria for Qualification of CNE Programs/Offerings and Mandatory CNE Requirements:

-The American Nurses Credentialing Center (ANCC) gives accreditation to Providers and Approvers of Continuing Nursing Education.
-State regulations may not require that CNE is provided or approved by these entities, however courses that are provided or approved by these entities undergo peer evaluation and have set standards for quality nursing education.
-Quality Matters is an additional certification body that ensures quality online education.
+The American Nurses Credentialing Center (ANCC) gives accreditation to Providers and Approvers of Continuing Nursing Education (CNE).
+State regulations may or may not require that a CNE program or offering is provided or approved by these entities, however courses that are provided or approved by these entities undergo peer evaluation and have set standards for high quality nursing education.
+Quality Matters is an additional certification body that ensures high quality online education.

 Vermont - § 1624.
 Registered nurse license renewal